Have You Been Accused of Copyright Infringement?

 On Nov.
 8, 2017, The US Senate Judiciary Committee met to discuss how to fix current law to prevent lawsuit abuse (“The Impact of Lawsuit Abuse on American Small Businesses and Job Creators“).
-The National Federation of Independent Business’ (NFIB) Senior Executive Counsel, Beth Milito, testified on why the current legal system should impose sanctions on those who abuse the system.
+The National Federation of Independent Business’ (NFIB) Senior Executive Counsel, Elizabeth Milito, testified on why the current legal system should impose sanctions on those who abuse the system.
 Sen. Chuck Grassley leads the effort in combating lawsuit abuse:

 “The Lawsuit Abuse Reduction Act (LARA) would impose mandatory sanctions for lawyers who file meritless suits in federal court.
 Federal rules requiring sanctions for frivolous suits were watered down in 1993, which resulted in increased lawsuit abuse.
 The Lawsuit Abuse Reduction Act restores the mandatory sanctions which hold attorneys accountable for lawsuit abuse.”

 Fourth, sign up for a free update on how to respond to a trolling letter and how PK Boston is working with lawmakers to amend this law – in the hopes of preventing fear and stress among small business owners:

 Thank you for helping the small business community put a stop to lawsuit threats and abuse.

 PK Boston is a member of the National Federation of Independent Business (NFIB).